anwala/teaching-web-science/fall-2022/syllabus.md

 ## Grading

-There will be a total of 100 points.
-However, there will be multiple opportunities for extra credits, I'd advise you to do as many extra credits as possible.
+There will be a total of **110 points** (100 points for assignments, 10 points points for attendance), and **44 extra** credits points.
+I'd advise you to do as many extra credits as possible.
 Consider them as a safety net.

 ### Assignment Types